-Buenos Aires and Sao Paulo, November 19-25, 2006 > Quebec businesses and organizations in the health industry are invited to participate in a trade mission to South America.
+with potential leads, attend information seminars on Buenos Aires and Sao Paulo, November 19-25, 2006 > Quebec businesses and organizations in the health the sector, how to approach it and on business opportunities, and take part in a variety of industry are invited to participate in a trade mission networking activities. to South America.